Skip to content

 Guta_Taenzer_c_private

-Born 1923, Jewish, is 16 years old when the German troops invaded Poland.
-Obtains forged passport with a Polish-Christian identity and uses it to escape to Munich in 1943 as a voluntary worker.
+Born in 1923, Jewish, Gustawa is 16 years old when German troops invade Poland.
+She manages to obtain a forged passport with a Polish-Christian identity and uses it to escape to Munich in 1943, where she volunteers as a worker.

 Photo: Private (in possession of the family)